Middlesbrough: Other

 Middlesbrough Cricket Club have played at Acklam Park since 1930 and play in North Yorkshire and South Durham Cricket League.
-Yorkshire have played 45 County Championship games in Middlesbrough.
-The most recent being in 1996.
+Yorkshire have played 45 County Championship games in Middlesbrough; the most recent being in 1996.

 Speedway racing was staged at Cleveland Park Stadium from 1928 until the 1990s, with the Middlesbrough Bears.

-Tees Valley Mohawks and Teesside Lions basketball teams play in the NBL Division 3.
-Athletics has two local clubs serving Middlesbrough and the surrounding area, Middlesbrough-and-Cleveland Harriers and Middlesbrough AC (Mandale).
+Athletics has two local clubs serving the area: Middlesbrough & Cleveland Harriers, and Middlesbrough AC (Mandale).
 Training facilities at the Middlesbrough Sports Village opened in 2015, replacing Clairville Stadium.
-Notable athletes to train at both facilities are World and European Indoor Sprint Champion Richard Kilty, British Indoor Long Jump record holder Chris Tomlinson.
+Notable athletes to train at both facilities are World and European Indoor Sprint Champion Richard Kilty, British indoor long jump record holder Chris Tomlinson.
 The sports village includes a running track with grandstand, an indoor gym and café, football pitches, as well as a cycle circuit and velodrome.

 Next to the sports village is a skateboard park and Middlesbrough Tennis World.

+Tees Valley Mohawks and Teesside Lions basketball teams play in the NBL Division 3.